By Nancy Bradish Myers, Catalyst Healthcare Consulting, Inc.

 - Congressional Research Service report, Federal Funding Gaps: A Brief Overview, September 2017, as reported by MarketWatch, Jan.
 9, 2019.

 About The Author:

 Nancy Bradish Myers, JD, president of Catalyst Healthcare Consulting, Inc., is a Washington, D.C.-based attorney with deep expertise in healthcare law and regulation, policy development, patient engagement, and government relations.
-Ms. Myers served as senior policy counsel in the Office of the FDA Commissioner, as well as special assistant/senior strategic advisor to the FDA acting deputy commissioner for operations.
-She has been closely involved in drug, biotechnology, and medtech regulatory issues for over 25 years.
+She served as senior policy counsel in the Office of the FDA Commissioner, as well as special assistant/senior strategic advisor to the FDA acting deputy commissioner for operations.
+Myers has been closely involved in drug, biotechnology, and medtech regulatory issues for over 25 years.
 She currently advises clients on regulatory and health policy matters.
-You can reach Ms. Myers at firstname.lastname@example.org, or connect with her on LinkedIn
+You can reach her at firstname.lastname@example.org or connect with her on LinkedIn.